boristsr/gdcorner-website/_documentation/rushhour/90-advancedtweaking.md

 The information on how each driver profile behaves is stored in a struct called UDriverProfileParameters.
 The fields of the struct have relatively detailed tooltips to indicate what they are used for and how they affect driving.

+There are 3 custom driver profiles that you can edit without affecting the main driver profiles.

 ![DT_DriverProfiles]({{ site.url }}/assets/products/rushhour/documentation/advancedtuning/dt_driverprofiles.png){: .enable-lightbox}

 ## Data Tables Locations